 On Sunday mornings, we have a parking lot behind the church plus plenty of street parking surrounding the church.
 Handicap parking places are available.
 When it is available, you may park in the school parking lot across the Alarcon Street.

 What can I expect during the worship service?

-We have a fairly traditional worship service that includes scripture, sermon, music, and prayer.
+We have a fairly traditional worship service that includes progressive liturgy, scripture, sermon, music, and prayer.
 We are proud of our organ and enjoy the traditional sacred music written for it, but we are open to various worship experiences that may include a jazz combo, guitar and drums, drama, etc.